Introduction to loading data

 BigQuery Data Transfer Service

-After you configure a data transfer, the BigQuery Data Transfer Service automatically schedules and manages recurring data loads from the source application into BigQuery.
+After you configure a data transfer, the BigQuery Data Transfer Service automatically schedules and manages recurring data loads from the source app into BigQuery.

 Google Analytics 360

-To learn how to export your session and hit data from a Google Analytics 360 reporting view into BigQuery, see BigQuery Export in the Google Analytics Help Center.
+To learn how to export your session and hit data from a Google Analytics 360 reporting view into BigQuery, see BigQuery export in the Analytics Help Center.

-For examples of querying Google Analytics data in BigQuery, see BigQuery cookbook in the Google Analytics Help.
+For examples of querying Analytics data in BigQuery, see BigQuery cookbook in the Analytics Help.

 Alternatives to loading data

-You do not need to load data before running queries in the following situations:
+You don't need to load data before running queries in the following situations:

 - Public datasets

 - Public datasets are datasets stored in BigQuery and shared with the public.
-For more information, see Public datasets.
+For more information, see BigQuery public datasets.

 - Shared datasets